-Explore the rich Indigenous cultural landscapes of Canada’s capital.
+Explore the rich Indigenous cultural landscapes of Canada’s capital during your days in Ottawa.
 From a lively and informative stroll with Indigenous Walks, cultural tours of a traditional village, to immersion in the engaging collections of educational exhibits throughout national museums.
-This package honours the history and present day experience of First Nations, Métis and Inuit peoples from across Canada.
+This package honours the history and present-day experience of First Nations, Métis, and Inuit peoples from across Canada.

 May - September

 Canada’s National Museums provide an opportunity to learn about the Arctic through authentic specimens and artifacts, stunning multimedia, fun interactive games and more.
 Learn about Arctic geography, ecosystems and sustainability, as well as the impacts of climate change.
 This permanent gallery includes the Northern Voices Gallery, with special exhibits that provide an opportunity for Northern communities to share their own perspectives about the Arctic and their relationship with the land.

 The current exhibit is Inuinnauyugut: We Are Inuinnait, which explores the history and culture of the Inuinnait (formerly known as Copper Inuit) and get an inside perspective of what it means to be Inuinnait in the contemporary world.
 This community-driven exhibition examines the centennial anniversary of Inuinnait contact with the Canadian Arctic Expedition.

 The Canada Goose Arctic Gallery also includes the extraordinary multi-media exhibit – Beyond Ice – that harnesses the power of real ice to create a window into the Arctic, a land like no other.Website: www.Nature.ca